acl21/deep-active-learning-pytorch/README.md

 # Deep Active Learning Toolkit for Image Classification in PyTorch

 This is a code base for deep active learning for image classification written in [PyTorch](https://pytorch.org/).
+I want to emphasize that this toolkit is merely a lightweight derivative of the toolkit originally shared with me via email by Prateek Munjal _et al._, the authors of the paper _"Towards Robust and Reproducible Active Learning using Neural Networks"_, paper available [here](https://arxiv.org/abs/2002.09564).

 ## Introduction